Electronic Medical Records (EMR) Definition

-An electronic Medical Record (EMR) is defined as "an electronic record of health-related information on an individual that can be created, gathered, managed, and consulted by authorized clinicians and staff within one health care organization."
+An electronic Medical Record (EMR) is an electronic record of health-related information on an individual that can be created, gathered, managed, and consulted by authorized clinicians and staff.
+It contains digital version of a paperless chart that collects, tracks, and manages patient information such as demographics, medical history, medications, immunization dates, allergies, lab results, doctor’s notes, diagnoses, treatment histories, and health benchmarks, and includes features to increase efficiencies and improve quality of care.

 Unlike EHRs, electronic medical records systems are usually designed around the unique workflows of a particular practice; that's why you'll see Pediatrics-specific EMRs, or Cardiology EMRs, for example.
 These specialty-specific EMR systems include templates and features that simplify the care delivery, documentation, and billing processes unique to a specialty practice.
 EMRs are not designed to travel with the patient from one provider to the next, they remain with—and are managed by—the practice that created them.